Submission guidelines

 If you have any inquiries regarding the technical requirements of the texts, please write to: probleminaizkustvoto@gmail.com

-The Institute for Arts Studies at the Bulgarian Academy of Sciences holds the copyrights of the journal as a whole (formatting, graphics, title, cover design, logo, etc.).
+The Institute of Art Studies at the Bulgarian Academy of Sciences holds the copyrights of the journal as a whole (formatting, graphics, title, cover design, logo, etc.).